(12/19/2020 c)

 especially the one who knew all the right moves,

-books they recommended that I didn’t get around to reading,
+the books they recommended that I didn’t read,